MaSe69/dsbmars/index.md

 Welcome to my Data Science for Business (DSB) web site.

-On my overview page, I ma providing an introduction to this topic and motivate my passion on using [Data Science for Business]()
+Find an introduction to this topic and to my passion on [Data Science for Business]()

 I also make the point that at eventually a skill set must be mastered to actually **do** data science.